SaeedSatari/redis-example/README.md

 A Cache which instead of evicting an entry on expiration keeps it until it is able to get new Data.

 Technically this is done via Spring AOP.
-We create an Around Advice which is guarding our real invocation.
+I create an Around Advice which is guarding our real invocation.

 It was created as a drop-in replacement for @Cacheable.